manud99/timy/README.md

 # Timy

-Manage your worktime locally on your computer.
+Manage your work time locally on your computer.
 With Timy you have a simple app to track your activities.
 Just Start, Split and Stop.
 Timy does the rounding and calculations.

 ## Process overview